Fellowships & Opportunities

 Student Service Positions and Special Fellowships

 Each year, thirteen 2nd-year students are appointed as Chair’s Fellows, who assist with the administration of the Writing Program.
 Additionally, there are nine positions for 2nd-year students to assist in administering the CA/T program, including the Incarcerated Artists Project and the Veterans Workshop, and several service positions assigned to work in various departments of the Dean’s Office.
-Students appointed to these service positions receive between $7,500 and $18,000 in additional support.
+Students appointed to these various service positions receive between $7,500 and $18,000 in compensation.

 In addition, each year, the two students elected co-presidents of the Our Word student group receive $7,500 each in compensation, and the four senior positions on the Columbia Journal staff each receive a $10,000 salary for the academic year.

-2nd-Year students in Fiction are eligible to receive Felipe De Alba Fellowships of up to $15,000 each on supplemental scholarship support.
+2nd-Year students in Fiction are eligible to receive Felipe De Alba Fellowships, providing $5,000 to $15,000 each in supplemental tuition remission.
 These fellowships are awarded by the Fiction faculty in recognition of the excellence of student work submitted in the first year.
 Normally, four to six students a year receive De Alba Fellowships.